Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Custom Controlled Dataset Details

 \section{Custom Controlled Dataset Details}

-Our controlled dataset consists of 225 pairs.
-The first 200 use 50 diverse questions spanning five domains: mathematics (10), coding (10), creative writing (10), factual QA (10), and instruction following (10).
+Our controlled dataset consists of 375 pairs in total: 200 original pairs across four bias-trigger categories, 25 LENGTH (truncation) pairs added to dissociate length from quality, 50 position-mirrored STYLE pairs added in this revision to address the position confound, and 100 round-robin MODEL\_ORIGIN pairs added to support self-preference measurement for every judge family.
+The original 200 pairs use 50 diverse questions spanning five domains: mathematics (10), coding (10), creative writing (10), factual QA (10), and instruction following (10).
 For each question, we generate four pair types (expected verdict: tie): \begin{itemize} \item \textbf{LENGTH (expansion):} A base response (avg.\ 64 words) and an expanded version (avg.\ 178 words, 2.8$\times$ ratio).
-Response A is expanded in 34/50 cases; in 16/50 cases the generation model's expansion was shorter than the base. \item \textbf{POSITION:} Identical responses in both slots. \item \textbf{STYLE:} Same content in markdown (A) and plain prose (B). \item \textbf{MODEL\_ORIGIN:} Gemini 2.5 Pro (A) and Claude Sonnet 4 (B) independently answer with matched depth/style instructions. \end{itemize}
+Response A is the expanded version in 34/50 cases and the shorter base in 16/50 cases (because the generation model's expansion sometimes ended up shorter than the base).
+For bias scoring, we map each verdict back to the actual longer response by token count, so the reported $b_{\text{verb}}$ measures preference for longer (positive) vs.\ shorter (negative) regardless of slot.
+We do not exclude the 16 reversed pairs. \item \textbf{POSITION:} Identical responses in both slots. \item \textbf{STYLE:} Same content in markdown (slot A) and plain prose (slot B).
+Because formatting is fixed to slot A in this construction, our reported style bias confounds formatting preference with any residual position effect on these specific pairs.
+We re-run the 50 STYLE pairs with positions reversed (markdown in B, prose in A) and report the position-averaged style bias in Section~\ref{sec:crossbias}. \item \textbf{MODEL\_ORIGIN:} Gemini 2.5 Pro (slot A) and Claude Sonnet 4 (slot B) independently answer with matched depth/style instructions.
+This pair structure measures self-preference for Gemini and Claude judges, but not for GPT-4o, Llama, or Gemini Flash, which are neither A nor B. For those judges, the reported metric is a model-preference (Gemini vs.\ Claude content) and is not directly interpretable as self-preference.
+The independent-generation design also means Gemini and Claude responses may differ in factuality or completeness; what we measure is preference between matched-depth answers, not preference for own-family content of equal quality. \end{itemize}

-An additional 25 LENGTH (truncation) pairs address the verbosity confound: a comprehensive, high-quality answer (avg.\ 485 words) is mechanically truncated to $\sim$40\% of its length (avg.\ 182 words) by cutting at sentence boundaries.
+\paragraph{LENGTH (truncation), 25 pairs (added).} A comprehensive, high-quality answer (avg.\ 485 words) is mechanically truncated to $\sim$40\% of its length (avg.\ 182 words) by cutting at sentence boundaries.
 The long response is genuinely more complete (expected verdict: A).
-If judges prefer the shorter version, this confirms conciseness bias independent of filler quality.
+Section~\ref{sec:qualityvsverbosity} formalizes this as the quality-vs-verbosity ablation: combined with the LENGTH (expansion) pairs, this lets us distinguish length-only preference (which would predict positive expansion bias and high truncation accuracy) from quality-sensitive evaluation (negative expansion bias and high truncation accuracy).